 Having touched briefly on what constitutes evangelism in the last post, we want to take our discussion a little deeper.
 Because some wrong thinking concerning evangelism has pervaded many of our churches, it is critical to establish clarity by way of contrast.
-In this section, we are going to examine a few common ways Christians … Continue reading What Evangelism Isn’t: 8 Good Practices We Often Mistake for Sharing the Good News”
+In this section, we are going to examine a few common ways Christians … Continue reading What Evangelism Isn’t: 8 Good Practices We Often Mistake for Sharing the Good News

 How familiar are you with the Trinity?
 I’m not asking whether you believe that God is Triune.
 I’m asking how often you ponder and delight in the reality that your Creator and Savior is One God in three Persons.
-For many of us, the doctrine of the Trinity appears too lofty and complex for us … Continue reading Reacquaint Yourself with the Trinity”
+For many of us, the doctrine of the Trinity appears too lofty and complex for us … Continue reading Reacquaint Yourself with the Trinity